rivayama/wp-mvc-theme/README.md

 ### Code generation

-Go int the WP MVC Theme directory and make sure that `mvct` is executable.
+Go into the WP MVC Theme directory and make sure that `mvct` is executable.

 	$ cd path/to/plugins/wp-mvc-theme
 	$ chmod +x mvct